FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 What is the purpose of the lock?
 It cannot be to provide "security", because most likely your luggage is soft-sided.
 A simple box cutter or pocket knife will open it up.
 If it's hard sided, then a blow with a two-by-four will c

+Lock makers aren't dumb.
+They know there's a backdoor, and the best they can do is indicate when the backdoor was used.

+The problem with encryption is there's no way to design it with a backdoor that indicates a backdoor was used that can be reset only by using the proper decryption key.
+It's just a software flag a

 They want to be trusted?
-(Score:2)
+(Score:3)

 Oh so they want full trust do they?
 Well, if they want us to trust them - trust by the way, that they have repeatedly proven that they have not earned or deserve - then there must be these conditions in cases of violation...